Ludmilahttps/drivent2/README.md

             }
             ```

-            - **Sucesso**: Deve retornar status code `200` com `bookingId`
+            - **Success**: Should return status code `200` with `bookingId`
             - **Error**:
-                - `roomId` não existente: Deve retornar status code `404`.
+                - `roomId` non-existent: Must return status code `404`.
-                - `roomId` sem vaga: Deve retornar status code `403`.
+                - `roomId` no vacancy: Must return status code `403`.
-                - Fora da regra de negócio: Deve retornar status code `403`. (ex: usuário não tem nem *booking*.)
+                - Outside the business rule: Must return status code `403`.
-    - Trocar uma reserva
+    - change a reservation
-        - Regra de negócio:
+        - Business rule:
-            - A troca pode ser efetuada para usuários que possuem reservas.
+            - The exchange can be made for users who have reservations.
-            - A troca pode ser efetuada apenas para quartos livres.
+             - The exchange can only be made for free rooms.
         - **PUT**: `/booking/:bookingId`

             **body**: